kathleenbutterfield-data/ge-customer-churn-capstone/README.md

 ---

-## Dataset
+## Data

-- Source: Simulated telecommunications customer dataset
+**Source:** Simulated telecommunications customer dataset designed for churn analysis.

-- Observations: ~831 customer records
+* **Observations:** ~831 customer records
-- Target variable: Customer churn (binary classification)
+* **Target Variable:** Customer churn (binary classification)
-- Features: Usage behavior, device attributes, service interactions
+* **Features:** Usage behavior, device attributes, and service interaction metrics

+**Availability:**
-*Note: Dataset is not publicly available due to licensing restrictions.*
+The dataset is not publicly available and is not included in this repository due to usage restrictions.

+A synthetic dataset may be added in the future to support reproducibility.

 ---